ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 **Build diverse test scenarios** into acceptance criteria.
 Bias testing is now as standard as performance testing.

-### 🏆 A Lesson Worth Learning From

-*Consider a team that discovered their AI recommendation system was working brilliantly for urban users but failing dramatically for rural customers—92% accuracy versus 38%.
-What seemed like a successful product launch could have become a reputation disaster.
-The three weeks spent identifying and addressing these demographic disparities didn't just prevent negative reviews; it improved the overall system performance by 31% and expanded their addressable market.
-Sometimes the unglamorous work of bias testing becomes the difference between product success and failure.*

-### Questions Every Product Owner Should Consider
-- [ ] Are we testing AI features across different user demographics?
-- [ ] Can we confidently explain how our AI makes decisions to affected users?
-- [ ] Have we identified which AI features could affect user opportunities?
-- [ ] Is bias testing actually part of our definition of done?

 ---

 ## How My Backlog Completely Changed